callum-hart/immutable-styles/docsNext/gettingStarted.md

 The first occurrence is overridden by the second.
 ```

 As the error message shows the `padding` has been defined twice.
 The `padding` set in the first occurance (line 7) is applied to the card on *all* screen-sizes.
 The `padding` set in the second occurance (line 22) is applied to the card on screens up to 600px wide.
-This means on screen widths between 0px and 600px the `padding` property is defined twice – which *would* result in an override, if it weren't for the compiler catching it.
+This means on screen widths between 0px and 600px the `padding` property is applied twice – which *would* result in an override, if it weren't for the compiler catching it.

+> 📖 The immutable styles compiler can detect and prevent overrides that only occur on specific screen-sizes.

-With this in mind, the first `padding` declaration should be moved out to another ruleset that specifically targets screens wider than 600px:
+With this in mind, the first `padding` declaration (line 7) should be moved out to another ruleset that specifically targets screens wider than 600px:

 ```jsx
 <section className="card">